mit-rss/intro_to_linux/README.md

 * important/
 * unimportant/

+**Remember:** The shell and filesystem are case sensitive (unlike on Windows!).
+Therefore, we expect correct use of upper and lower case in the commands and files in your submission.

 Notes: Make sure you are using the provided VM or an Debian or Ubuntu machine when doing question 4 or weird things might happen when it's graded.